bluenets126/DSCapstone_PhishingURL/README.md

 Tableau Dashboard Link:
 https://public.tableau.com/app/profile/andrew.castaldi/viz/Phishing_URL_Dashboard/Overview#1

 BLUF: I had to incorporate 2 datasets into one for training in order for the model to not overfit and perform better.
 I used RandomForest as the model type because the dataset isn't too big.
 The model was trained on only 10k records.
 The model performs better than 98% in all tests performed.
+The metric the model was fine-tuned on was precision on class 0 since we want to prevent as many phishing URLs as possible.

 Data was pre-calculated and saved in CSV files for training and testing purposes.
 After initial exploration, a second dataset was needed and fields were manually calculated using the Phishing_Features_Class.py file.
 This process was time consuming so to save time from running the notebook, I removed the data to capture the fields and saved the dataframes as csv files for use later.
 I removed the cells that calculated the field, but left one in which only calculates the data for about 100 rows.
 Takes a few minutes to run.